apolloconfig/apollo-java/apollo-plugin/apollo-plugin-log4j2/README.md

 ## Notice

 By default, log4j2 will load the configuration from the classpath.
-This module only affects when you set the system properties `apollo.log4j2.enabled=true` to enable it.
+This module only affects when you set the system properties `apollo.log4j2.enabled=true` or set the env variable `APOLLO_LOG4J2_ENABLED =true` to enable it.